 The water alkalinity is the third parameter that sets the conditions in the tank.
 Just like the salt content or temperature, alkalinity is important to every living thing in the tank, starting from fish and invertebrates and ending with corals and different bacteria.
 On average the alkalinity should be in the range of 7-11 dKH.

 You should not worry about that too much and just make sure that it falls in the acceptable range and monitor it often.

-Seeing how the barren landscape becomes filled with pulsating, breathing life into the sand and cold glass is by far the most satisfying thing when it comes to setting up this tank.
+Seeing how the barren landscape becomes filled with pulsating color, breathing life into the sand and cold glass is by far the most satisfying thing when it comes to setting up this tank.

 There are only a few guidelines that should be kept in mind at all times.
-The most important ones is do not overdo it.
+The most important one is: Do not overdo it.
 We understand the temptation to fill the aquarium with every sort of fish, coral, plant, rock and any other animal you can find but that will create overstocking problems.